 They say that F-E-A-R has two meanings: “Forget Everything And Run” or “Face Everything And Rise”.

-Chapter 3 of inner leadership teaches us to see challenges as an opportunity.
+Chapter 3 of Inner Leadership teaches us to see challenges as opportunities.

 The danger may be real, but fear is a choice.
-Fear, as my children used to tell me, is “False Evidence Appearing Real”.
+Fear, as my children once told me, is “False Evidence Appearing Real”.

 What we call a “challenge” is actually an opportunity to learn something new.
-And as Chapter 3 will show you, once you know where to look, there are always ten possible opportunities in any situation.
+And as Chapter 3 will show, once you know where to look, there are always ten possible opportunities in any situation.

 This is the third step on the journey to Inner Leadership.